 Rwanda Birding Importance | About Rwanda | Ruanda Country Location | Rwanda Birding Tours | Guided Bird Watching

 In general, the topography of the country is rugged with an exceptional degree of relief.
 The west is mountainous; the east is mainly rolling terrain.
-The lowest-lying part of the country at 800 m is in the south-west, in the area around Bugarama, and is an extension of the Imbo region of Burundi.
+The lowest-lying part of the country at 800 m is in the southwest, in the area around Bugarama, and is an extension of the Imbo region of Burundi.
 The Congo dominates the western half of the country–Nile watershed or divide, a chain of highlands running north-south at between 2,000–3,000 m, on which the remaining montane forests occur.
 The northernmost part of this highland is of volcanic origin and includes Karisimbi, one of Africa’s highest mountains (summit 4,507 m).
-To the west of these mountains, the land falls steeply to Lake Kivu on the floor of the rift valley.
+To the west of these mountains, the land falls steeply to Lake Kivu on the rift valley floor.
 The centre of the country, east of the mountains, is dominated by a plateau at 1,500–2,000 m, dissected by many rivers.
 Finally, in the eastern and south-central parts are the savanna regions of the Akagera basin and Bugesera, lying between 1,300–1,600 m, which merge into the extensive wetlands and papyrus swamps that lie along the international border with Tanzania.
+Rwanda Birding Importance

 The savannas of the Lake Victoria regional mosaic occur mainly in the eastern part of Rwanda and comprise five distinct natural zones, known as Mutara, Buganza, Mubari-Migogo, Gisaka, and Bugesera.
 Levels of endemism are low, reflecting the transitional composition of the vegetation.